 BA, University of California, Los Angeles, CA, 1998

-Jay Batlle's "Epicurean" paintings, drawings, and sculptures take the habits of the gourmet as a source of inspiration and social commentary.
+Jay Batlle's "Epicurean" paintings, drawings, performances, and sculptures take the habits of the gourmet as a source of inspiration and social commentary.
 Batlle belongs to a generation of American artists who have responded to the precepts of minimalism and conceptualism.
 These artists aim to recreate the image and the social process in art, providing a channel for imaginary and everyday experience and forcing academic conventions to confront mass culture.

-Artothek Museum Cologne, Cologne, Germany
+Artothek Museum, Cologne, Germany